-A selection of events relating to climate resilience in the lead up to COP26 in November.
+An archive of events relating to climate resilience in the lead up to COP26 in November is available below.

 6 September 2021 – 14 October 2021:Regional dialogue series: scaling up locally-led adaptation (IIED)

 In partnership with the UN COP26 Presidency, Race to Resilience and the Adaptation Action Coalition, eight partners are collaborating to build on this momentum to support the scale-up in locally-led adaptation globally.
 Six peer-to-peer regional dialogues will be held across Asia-Pacific, Africa, and the Caribbean and Latin America.
 The dialogues will offer a chance for countries and non-state actors to learn from each other and showcase the real potential for locally-led adaptation via direct and enhanced direct access models.

 13 October 2021 (10.00-11.00): Engaging supply chain stakeholders to support climate resilience

 UN Global Compact Network UK are hosting a webinar series, Building Business Climate Resilience.
 The series focuses on driving UK business ambition and action on the themes of the UNFCCC ‘Race to Resilience’ ahead of COP26.
 The management of global supply chain risks is difficult due to uncertainties around climate impacts and their increasing complexity.
 For companies to take transformative action to address climate change and a wide range of sustainability challenges, as well as build the resiliency of their business, they must understand and work with stakeholders across their supply chain.